 During the 70´s we had quite a few famous regulars including Liv Ullman and Warren Beaty who were on stage perforing a play at the theatre on Karlaplan.
 Most afternoons for about a year they could be seen sipping beverages and chating away in our dining room, in fact table 6 (LR6), I remember being very proud that such famous actors should grace the Tudor Arms.

 Then there was Lee Hazelwood who visited us regularly for many years while on his tours, with a regular evening session at the Grand Hotel.
 He was always introduced on stage by another of our original guests from 1969, Charlie Davis.

 Christer Hylfors with Lee Hazelwood sometime early 70´s (Note the Double Diamond lamp, probably worth a fortune now, if I knew where it was)

 During the early 70´s, while Urban was still with us, being in the business as a famous DJ with all his connections, he would arrange "press conferences" for top pop groups at the time visiting Stockholm and Sweden.
-Once a week during the afternoons when we were closed, (In those days we closed at 2.30pm after lunch and reopened at 6pm, I think), we would have many of the famous 60´s pop groups visiting us, including Elton John (in with his friend George Best), Cliff Richards, T Rex, Spencer Davies, Canned Heat, and many more.
+Once a week during the afternoons when we were closed, (In those days we closed at 2.30pm after lunch and reopened at 6pm, I think), we would have many of the famous 60´s pop groups visiting us, including Elton John (in with his friend George Best), Cliff Richards, AC DC, T Rex, Dave Bowie, Spencer Davies Group, Canned Heat, and many more.
 Sadly my memory is fading fast so will try to find our old Guest Book, and revive it!
 I do however remember the many really strange requests by some of the more prominent "stars" such as really strange drink mixes involving all kinds of colours and other "bits" mixed in.
 Another request was for peeled radishes, to which Lena told the guy to get lost!!

 MORE TO COME